1. What is it?

 13. How can you request access to a service?

-o You must select your manager and send him an email requesting access to the service or asking him to contact the provider, who will assess whether your entity can be considered a recipient of the service, respectively.
+In both cases, an alert will appear and you will have to press Request access; but in the event that the entity is not the recipient, you must select your manager and send them an email requesting access to the service or asking them to contact the provider, who will evaluate whether your entity can be considered the recipient of the service, respectively.

 14. How do you start an electronic transaction?